dddrrreee/cs140e-20win/README.md

 #### Who should take this class.

 You should take this class if:
-   1. You write code well OR you don't yet write code well and have a lot of time to devote to the class;
+   1. You write code well OR (you don't yet write code well AND have a lot of time to devote to the class);
    2. AND you find these systems topics interesting.

 The people that found the class valuable in the past were entirely drawn